 Working with partners across the health and care system, NIHR is leading, enabling and delivering world-class COVID-19 research, a key element of the government’s overall response to the pandemic.
 Given the extraordinary pressures currently being faced by the health and care system, they must also ensure that they are making best use of the limited resources and capacity available to support research.

-With regard to HRA approvals, researchers should make an application through the national prioritisation process first and will be signposted for expedited regulatory approvals so that approval review can progress in parallel to the system of assessment leading to a view from CMO/DCMO on prioritisation.
+With regard to HRA approvals, researchers who make an application through the portal are signposted for expedited regulatory review so that this can progress in parallel to the system of assessment potentially leading to urgent public health research designation.

-All NHS trusts, health and care providers and universities will need to prioritise support for studies which have been nationally prioritised.
-A live list of these studies is being collated.
+All NHS trusts, health and care providers and universities are expected to prioritise support for urgent public health studies.

-Organisations may support COVID-19 research activity only when this does not impact on the system’s ability to recruit participants and/or provide the resources (including staff, samples and data) needed to support nationally prioritised research.
+Where studies do not require either funding or NIHR Clinical Research Network support, they do not need to go through the portal and can proceed in accordance with business as usual processes.
+However, they must not have a negative impact on the system’s ability to recruit participants and/or provide the resources (including staff, samples and data) needed to support urgent public health national priority studies.
 Organisations will be expected to pause any local studies that impede their ability to contribute to national research efforts.

 All organisations holding NIHR awards that are paused will, in the short term, continue to receive payments from DHSC in line with existing NIHR contractual payment schedules.
 This will be reviewed and, if necessary, payment schedules will be updated as usual following the annual statement of expenditure.
 Where necessary, contract deliverables will be rescheduled, allowing staff to concentrate on frontline care and COVID-19 research.

 The Rockefeller Foundation anticipate that many grant holders will need to extend their grant terms and change the due dates of deliverables and reports due to delays caused by COVID-19.
 Grant holders may also need to revise their budgets.
 They encourage grant holders to discuss requirements with their grant officer.